rae/Horse/Readme.md

 ## Victory conditions
 1. scoring 50 or more by winning a bid
 	* scoring 50 or more by foiling a bid will not win
-1. opponents go below -24
+1. opponents score -25 or lower

 ## Bidding Conventions
 * If you have only 1 jack and bad cards: pass
-* 2 jacks: bid 2 — if partner has a jack they should bid Horse
+* 2 opposite-coloured jacks: bid 2 — if partner has a jack they should bid Horse
 * A bid of 3 can be a defensive bid to simply prevent a 2 bid by opponents